Drug and Alcohol Clearinghouse

 November 18, 2024

+The new regulations require SDLAs to begin downgrading CDLs on November 18, 2024.
 States with legislative authority currently have the option to voluntarily query the Clearinghouse and downgrade CDLs for prohibited drivers, and may do so before the November 18, 2024 compliance date.

 Reinstating CDLs